Template Filling for Controllable Commonsense Reasoning: Error Analysis

 \paragraph{Error Type - Correct but not in gold (17\%) : }

 In several cases, we observe that the output produced by the language models are correct despite not matching the gold answer.
 This phenomenon is evident when the input template contains multiple possible answers.
-While the gold answer in the example shown in Table \ref{tab:error_analysis} (first row) fills the template using \disease{smoking}, the language models generates an answer that relates to \disease{kidney damage}.
-While correct, the automated metrics score this answer lower.
+While the gold answer in the example shown in Table \ref{tab:error_analysis} (first row) fills the template using \activity{smoking}, the model generates an answer related to \activity{kidney damage}.
+While correct, the automated generation metrics such as \rouge and \bertscore score such answers lower.

 \paragraph{Error Type - Wrong commonsense concept (8\%) :} In this category of error, the model generates the wrong specification for the given slot.
 For instance (second row in table \ref{tab:error_analysis}), the model mistakenly assumes \activity{person taking less medication} as a \activity{socioeconomic condition}.
+This error type gives a more nuanced understanding on which concept categories the model makes the most mistakes.

 \paragraph{Error Type - Generic Explanation (53\%): } In several cases, the model resorts to generic explanation that are \textit{obvious}.
 A generic explanation repeats the same information as the rest of sentence as an explanation, thereby not providing any new information compared to the rest of the sentence.
-In the example shown in Table \ref{tab:error_analysis} (row 3), the explanation \reason{because of the strain of the heart} is already clear from the concept \disease{chest pain}.
+In the example shown in Table \ref{tab:error_analysis} (row 3), the explanation \reason{because of the strain of the heart} is already clear from the concept \activity{chest pain}.
+A generic explanation is often unreliable in explainable NLP systems since it does not provide any insight into the reasoning capability of the model \citep{https://doi.org/10.48550/arxiv.2205.03401}.

 \paragraph{Error Type - Factually Incorrect (22\%) : } Factual correctness is one of the biggest challenges in NLP applications \citep{petroni2020how,pagnoni-etal-2021-understanding}.
 The incorrect factual information is also acute for cross-domain reasoning applications as well.
-As shown in the example (row 4 in table \ref{tab:error_analysis}), the model incorrectly generates that \disease{people with flu diagnosis} should do \activity{exercise}.
+As shown in the example (row 4 in table \ref{tab:error_analysis}), the model incorrectly generates that \activity{people with flu diagnosis} should do \activity{exercise}.
+Factual correctness in generation models is an active area of research and we believe that template-based approaches can provide additional insight into this phenomenon.

-Our errors highlight the difficulty of the task for language models.
-This leaves room for several research questions that requires future work.
-Overall, cross-domain reasoning is still an uphill task for language models with promising directions.
+Overall, \approach remains a challenging task for \plm models, specifically on their factual correctness and we believe it opens several avenues for progress in this research direction.